fisknils/gulp-boilerplate/README.md

     - `pug` - Should only hold `index.pug` and `partials`.
     - `pug/partials` - All uncoverted `pug partials`.
 * `Gulpfile.js` - This config file must be in the root-folder
-* `index.html` - The index must be in the root-folder
 * `package.json` - All the dependencies and config for the project